SuperOfficeDocs/superoffice-docs/docs/service/sms/pswincom.md

 # PSWinCom

-This document describes how to set up the PSWinCom NetServer SMS plugin to use in Customer Service.
-You need to set up an account with [PSWinCom][1] to get a username and password to connect to their service.
+This document describes how to set up the Link Mobility PSWinCom NetServer SMS plugin to use in Customer Service.
+You need to set up an account with Link Mobility and refer to the [PSWinCom][1] Gateway to get a username and password to connect to their service.

 ## Outgoing SMS Configuration from SuperOffice 8.0 SR3